XinzhouLi/Corona/README.md

 	(2)part of the GUI game:
 		All the java file in the text version is introduced above.

-		GamePlay_GUI.java:Where to game started,all the images are imported, include the image of player and image of the 	properties.
+		GamePlay_GUI.java:Where the game started,all the images are imported, include the image of player and image of the properties.

 		GUI_Board.java: where the board is created and some event handler.
 4.Run the game
 	(1)Run the java file that called Updated_Main.java for the text version game. make sure that the Gameplay.startGame(InitialList.playersList(), InitialList.propertiesList()); is the only code in the file.

-	(2)For the GUI part, go to GamePlay_GUI.java  (download all the java file needed for text version game) run the file.
+	(2)For the GUI part,unzip the tokens.zip and put it together with other java files, go to GamePlay_GUI.java  (download all the java file needed for text version game) run the file.

 5.Project states